wkolowski/Type-Theory-Wishlist/README.md

 TODO:
 - Find a better name for the nominal function type.
 Maybe "nominal abstraction type".
+- Figure out how the paper "A Dependent Type Theory with Abstractable Names" works at an intuitive level.

 ## Mixed functions <a id="mixed-functions"></a> [↩](#toc)